-Christopher Ward is a partner and labor and employment attorney with Foley & Lardner LLP representing and counseling employers throughout the country, with particular emphases on wage and hour and privacy-related class action litigation, wage and hour issues, and labor relations counseling, litigation, arbitration, and collective bargaining.
+Christopher Ward is a partner, trial lawyer and labor and employment attorney with Foley & Lardner LLP representing employers throughout the country.
+Christopher’s practice has particular emphases on wage and hour and privacy-related class action litigation, high stakes jury and bench trials, and labor relations counseling, litigation, arbitration, and collective bargaining.
 He has extensive experience representing employers in the aviation, transportation, manufacturing hospitality and health care industries.
 He is a member of the firm’s Labor & Employment Practice.

-Mr. Ward has extensive lead counsel experience in federal and state class action litigation, and has tried multiple employment cases to full defense verdict and other successful outcomes.
-As a class action specialist, he has extensive experience defending “bet the company” matters and has designed and implemented resulted, at both the trial court and appellate levels, in successful defenses against class certification and on-the-merits judgments for the employer against novel class theories of law.
+Christopher has extensive first-chair trial and appellate counsel experience in federal and state class action litigation, and has tried multiple employment cases to full defense verdict and other successful outcomes.
+As a class action specialist, he has extensive experience defending “bet the company” matters and has designed and implemented complex strategies that resulted in successful outcomes at class certification and on-the-merits judgments for the employer against novel theories of law.
 He regularly handles wage and hour matters under both the federal Fair Labor Standards Act and the provisions of the California Labor Code and Business & Professions Code.
-Mr. Ward also routinely counsels clients on wage and hour compliance matters, including compliance with municipal wage orders, particularly those governing wage and hour matters at airports throughout the country.
+Christopher also routinely counsels clients on wage and hour compliance matters, including compliance with municipal wage orders, particularly those governing wage and hour matters at airports throughout the country.
 He is also a leading strategist and thought-leader in the rapidly evolving and complex landscape of the Illinois Biometric Information Privacy Act and Foley’s foremost expert on defending and resolving BIPA class action matters.

-Mr. Ward also has substantial experience in traditional labor matters, with a significant emphasis on labor relations in the commercial aviation industry under the Railway Labor Act.
-He has litigated multiple “test case” matters on the forefront of the evolving question of Railway Labor Act versus National Labor Relations Act jurisdiction over airline service providers and secured critical precedent-setting decisions for such clients.
-Christopher's work in the labor relations arena also includes representing employers in administrative matters and litigation before both the National Mediation Board, the National Labor Relations Board and the United States Courts of Appeals.
+Christopher has substantial experience in traditional labor matters, with a significant emphasis on labor relations in the commercial aviation industry under the Railway Labor Act.
+He has litigated multiple “test case” matters addressing the evolution of Railway Labor Act versus National Labor Relations Act jurisdiction over airline service providers and secured critical precedent-setting decisions for such clients.
+Christopher's work in the labor relations arena also includes representing employers in administrative matters and litigation before the National Mediation Board, the National Labor Relations Board, and the United States Courts of Appeals.

-Mr. Ward represents employers in litigation and administrative matters relating to all aspects of federal, state and local discrimination and harassment laws, including first chair responsibilities in multiple bench and jury trials.
-He regularly assists clients with family and medical leave issues, both through counseling and litigation, and has further represented employers in whistleblower claims under numerous federal and state laws such as the Sarbanes-Oxley Act, in both administrative and court proceedings.
-Mr. Ward also has experience with federal OSHA and Cal/OSHA investigations and representing employers in OSHA-related litigation.
+Christopher also regularly assists clients with family and medical leave issues, both through counseling and litigation, and has further represented employers in whistleblower claims under numerous federal and state laws (such as the Sarbanes-Oxley Act) in both administrative and court proceedings.
+Christopher also has experience with federal OSHA and Cal/OSHA investigations and with representing employers in OSHA-related litigation.

-Pro bono service makes up an important part of Mr. Ward's practice, and he frequently counsels not-for-profit employers on employment-related matters, and has represented them in employment-related litigation.
-He has also repeatedly acted as pro bono defense counsel in both the United States District Courts and the United States Courts of Appeals, and through such work, he established, through multiple published opinions, important standards requiring uniformity in criminal sentencing and ensuring that criminal sentences have a legitimate factual and evidentiary basis.
-Mr. Ward has also served on the board of directors of the Chicago Coalition for the Homeless.
+Pro bono service makes up an important part of Christopher's practice, and he frequently counsels not-for-profit employers on employment-related matters and has represented them in employment-related litigation.
+He has also repeatedly acted as pro bono defense counsel in both the United States District Courts and the United States Courts of Appeals, and through such work he established, through multiple published opinions, important standards requiring uniformity in criminal sentencing and ensuring that criminal sentences have a legitimate factual and evidentiary basis.
+Christopher has also served on the board of directors of the Chicago Coalition for the Homeless.

-Mr. Ward is a regular presenter at employment law conferences and national webinars and is the chief architect of the mold-shattering format for Foley’s annual HR/Labor & Employment Summit hosted at the Chicago House of Blues, combining practical insight with a casual, engaging format.
-He has contributed to the employment law treatise, The Law Guide - Employee Relations Law for Illinois Employers, published by MRA - The Management Association, Inc. Mr. Ward has served as the editor of Labor & Employment Law Perspectives (LaborEmploymentPerspectives.com), the Foley Labor & Employment Practice’s weekly blog providing timely insight on emerging legal and business developments, and continues to be a regular contributor to the blog.
+Christopher is a regular presenter at employment law conferences and national webinars and is the chief architect of the mold-shattering format for Foley’s annual HR/Labor & Employment Summit hosted at the Chicago House of Blues, combining practical insight with a casual, engaging format.
+He has contributed to the employment law treatise, The Law Guide - Employee Relations Law for Illinois Employers, published by MRA - The Management Association, Inc. Christopher has served as the editor of Labor & Employment Law Perspectives (LaborEmploymentPerspectives.com), the Foley Labor & Employment Practice’s weekly blog, providing timely insight on emerging legal and business developments.
+He continues to be a regular contributor to the blog.
 Christopher also is a member in the by-invitation-only American Employment Law Council and the Labor and Employment section of the American Bar Association.

-Mr. Ward is admitted to practice before the United States Supreme Court, the Seventh, Ninth and D.C.
-Circuit Courts of Appeal, the Northern, Southern, Eastern and Central Districts of California, the Northern and Southern Districts of Illinois, and all state courts in California and Illinois.
+Christopher is admitted to practice before the United States Supreme Court, the Seventh, Ninth and D.C.
+Circuit Courts of Appeal, the Northern, Southern, Eastern and Central Districts of California, the Northern, Central and Southern Districts of Illinois, and all state courts in California and Illinois.